FCJ-DNTU/workshop-deploy-blog-website/content/_index.md

 chapter = false
 +++

-# Deploy Blog Web on AWS
+# WORKSHOP: DEPLOYING A BLOG WEBSITE ON AWS

 #### Overview
 In this first lab, you will be creating your new **AWS** account and use Multi-factor Authentication (**MFA**) to improve your account security.
 Next, you will create an **Administrator Group** and **Admin User** to manage access to resources in your account instead of using the root user. \